eraofchaos/eraofchaos.github.io/units/Manticore.md

 ---
 title: "Manticore"
 permalink: /units/Manticore/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Manticore.
+Manticore Units.
+Scorpicore.
 Era of Chaos A monstrous creature with a lion-shaped body, bat-like wings and a scorpion-like tail.
 Its prey has no chance of seeing another sunset once it's stung by its tail."
 unitID: 706
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Manticore"
 toc: true